Arkema Chemical Plant Responds To Lawsuits

 Crosby Chemical Plant Explosion Lawyers

 Crosby residents deserve answers from Arkema.
-If you were affected by the chemical plant explosions, contact Blizzard & Nabers to learn about your legal rights.
+If you were affected by the chemical plant explosions, contact Blizzard Law PLLC to learn about your legal rights.
 There is no upfront cost for working with us, and we offer no obligation consultations.
 Call us today to schedule a consultation.